thomasbertet/lm/README.md

 # Design

 ## High-level
 - The client is only responsible for displaying monitoring data & notifications.
-It does not handle notification logic nor average calculation.
+It does not handle notification logic nor average load calculation.
 - The server holds all the logic for generating notifications and average data. (that we will call monitoring data)

 - On the client side, the main dashboard is composed of three sections: